joanweru/joanweru/README.md

 ### About me

 I'm based in Nairobi, Kenya.
-I've always had a knack more abstract, analytical and quantitative skills like: math, statistics, analysis and coding.
-But I also love more creative and visual activities like graphic design and writing.
+I've always had a knack more abstract, analytical and quantitative stuff like: math, statistics, analytics and coding.
+But I also love more creative and visual stuff like graphic design and writing.
 I guess you could say, I'm a jack of all trades😉.

 Skills: HTML .
 CSS .
 Canva .
 R .
 C .
 SQL